lolinekos/succubus/README.md

   >
   > `$ mysql -u USERNAME -pSECRET_PASSWORD mysql -e "grant ALL on *.* to USERNAME@'localhost' IDENTIFIED by 'SECRET_PASSWORD';"`

+  > If you have too many file descriptors open change to however much you need
+  >
+  > `$ ulimit -n 999999`

   `$ mysql -u USERNAME -p SECRET_PASSWORD succubus < doodump.sql`
   *that's all there is too it folks*